prembly/wordpress_plugin/readme.txt

 Automatic updates should work flawlessly; however, ensure you backup your site just in case.

-= INVOLCKING THE PLUGIN =
+= INVOKING THE PLUGIN =

-You can inock the plugin from any of your desired button on your wordpress app by simply adding `idx_init` as the value ID of the button, we automatically bind our checkout widget with any button with such ID.
+You can invoke the plugin from any of your desired button on your wordpress app by simply adding `idx_init` as the value ID of the button, we automatically bind our checkout widget with any button with such ID.

 == FAQ ==